andrewoh531/inspirationifier/README.md

 The following limitations and technical debt remains due to time constraints:
 - Supports only the following MIME types: image/png and image/jpeg due to time restrictions
 - Integration tests hit external services rather than having a full contained test using Docker containers

+## Notes
+- Goroutine used but purely for the point of demonstration.
+No performance gain expected as tasks for creating the inspiration is sequential